swelcker/cmd.csp.stemmer/README.md

 Simple implementation of Snowball Stemmer (http://snowballstem.org/) in Java

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-There are no prerequisites
+There are no prerequisites or dependencies others than java core

 ### Installing/Usage